 Gaming Laptops Are Big and Heavy

-Additionally, the fact that your gaming laptop is heavy and larger than a regular laptop is a significant disadvantage when it comes to activities outside gaming.
+Additionally, the fact that your gaming laptop is heavy and larger than a regular laptop is a significant disadvantage in other activities.

 Carrying a gaming laptop around school could make you feel tired.
-If you need to bring your laptop with you, you need a portable one.
+If you need to bring your laptop, you need a portable one.

 You Risk Damaging Your Laptop